 For divers keen on wreck penetration the Um El Faroud offers a lot of passages, cabins and galleys all with easy exit and entrance points.
 For those who are more adventurous, you can follow the stairs down to the engine room where you will find a passage leading through this magnificent room and into a frontal compartment leading above the deck and out of the bridge front.

 In November 2006 there was a large storm causing strong currents which split this colossal wreck in half, making for a more interesting dive site offering much easier access into the forward holds.
 You may also see the intact propeller and rudder as well as a large anchor winch and mooring bollards on the bow of the boat which are all popular spots for a photograph.

-The wreck can be entered fairly easily, but due to its size, this should be restricted only to divers with advanced wreck diving training since you can easily loose track of time.
+The wreck can be entered fairly easily but due to its size this should be restricted only to divers with advanced wreck diving training as you can easily loose track of time.
 Therefore, regular checks on your remaining deco time and air consumption are required!
-After leaving the wreck you might come across some strong current opposite direction, so make sure you have enough air for your return to shore.
-This can be a very challenging phase of the dive and if not planned correctly could lead to an early ascent before reaching the shore.
+After leaving the wreck you might come across some strong currents, so make sure you have enough air for your return to shore.
+This can be a challenging phase of the dive and if not planned correctly could lead to an early ascent before reaching the shore.
 If this were to happen and you arrived at the surface in open water you may be exposed to strong surface currents.
-Depending on the direction of the current you will either drift in a Southerly or Northerly direction ending up in Libya or Italy!
-This may be a real adventure to write home about, however not recommended.
+Depending on the direction of the current you will either drift in a southerly or northerly direction ending up in Libya or Italy!
+This may be a real adventure to write home about, however not recommended :-)